wontonst/simple-PHP-accounts/README.md

 simple user accounts system using PHP/mySQL

-This is intended for use with the Laravel framework but it can be adapted to work under any environment.
+This is intended to work under any environment.
+If you are using a framework, copy config.php into user.php to resolve inclusion issues.